What would it look like if more people embodied Jesus' Words, Works, and Ways in Worcester (aka Wormtown), Mass. in the years to come?

 + Engage every kind of evil in their towns or cities with prayerful action.

-I would love to see this come alive in Worcester (maybe we would call it Wormtown Underground to honor Worcester's historic moniker) with missional communities (i.e. people who follow Jesus together going, serving, learning, sharing and showing His Good News, and loving their neighbors together in community in the nooks, crannies, and alcoves of Worcester) across denominations and parishes multiplying throughout our beloved city.
+I would love to see this come alive more in Worcester (maybe we would call it Wormtown Underground to honor Worcester's historic moniker) with missional communities (i.e. people who follow Jesus together going, serving, learning, sharing and showing His Good News, and loving their neighbors together in community in the nooks, crannies, and alcoves of Worcester) across denominations and parishes multiplying throughout our beloved city.

-One of the reasons I'm praying and asking that this would happen is because of the Underground's Manifesto or Values (see image above and list below) that drive how they walk by faith (for the wicked deep dive, you can check out the 18 Underground Manifesto talks, 1 video for each value).
+One of the reasons I'm praying and asking that this would happen is because of the Underground's Values (see image above and list below) that drive how they walk by faith (for the wicked deep dive, you can check out the 18 Underground Manifesto talks, 1 video for each value).

 Below are descriptions for each of the 18 values followed by a collection of Bible verses and links related to each value.
 In many ways, they are an elaboration of Emmaus City Church's Values and complement the 13 Marks of a Faithful Missional Church we aim to embody from Michael Goheen's A Light to the Nations: The Missional Church and the Biblical Story.
 With these values held and embodied, people who follow Jesus in Worcester would grow into and take on: